dcarpent74/hello-world/README.md

 Kubernetes - Attended a number of presentations on Kubernetes recently.
 I need to spend some time playing with the examples.
 I'd like to get a hybrid private / public cloud setup working between my new home server when it is up and Google cloud.

 IPv6 - It has been time to fully wrap my head around this now.
-I'd really like to have caomparable proficiency with this as I have on IPv4.
+I'd really like to have comparable proficiency with this as I have on IPv4.

 OSB - Get something running to record or broadcast myself and my screens.
 It is still early days for this idea, but looks like fun and maybe a good way to help other learn.